Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/examples/Get-AzWvdSessionHostConfiguration.md

 eastus     HostPoolName Microsoft.DesktopVirtualization/hostpools/{hostpoolName}/sessionHostConfigurations
 ```

-This command gets a Windows Virtual Desktop SessionHostConfiguration in a Resource Group.
+This command gets a Azure Virtual Desktop SessionHostConfiguration in a Resource Group.